rishabh06sharma/Court-system-prediction/README.md

 incorporate race as a data feature, although racial bias may implicitly be incorporated through implicit biases and historical inequalities [1].
 In light of the disparity introduced by COMPAS, it is evident that a more fair algorithm is needed.
-As an NGO centered around the belief of fairness for all, we believe that the variance in accuracy between groups needs to be accounted for.
+In this project, we believe that the variance in accuracy between groups needs to be accounted for.
 Postprocessing methods that account for hidden classes, like race, may be used to reduce this variance in accuracy between groups while maximizing overall accuracy and reducing operational costs incurred by incorrect predictions.